Publish–subscribe pattern

 - Snippet from Wikipedia: Publish–subscribe pattern

-Publish–subscribe is a sibling of the message queue paradigm, and is typically one part of a larger message-oriented middleware system.
-Most messaging systems support both the pub/sub and message queue models in their API; e.g., Java Message Service (JMS).
+Publish–subscribe is a sibling of the message queue paradigm, and is typically a component of larger message-oriented middleware systems.
+Many modern messaging frameworks and protocols, such as the Java Message Service (JMS), Apache Kafka, and MQTT, support both the pub/sub and queue-based models.

-This pattern provides greater network scalability and a more dynamic network topology, with a resulting decreased flexibility to modify the publisher and the structure of the published data.
-According to Gregor Hohpe, compared with synchronous messaging patterns (such as RPC) and point-to-point messaging patterns, publish–subscribe provides the highest level of decoupling among architectural components, however it can also couple them in some other ways (such as format and semantic coupling) so they become messy over time.
+This pattern provides greater network scalability and supports more dynamic topologies, but can make it harder to modify the publisher’s logic or the structure of the published data.
+Compared to synchronous patterns like RPC and point-to-point messaging, publish–subscribe provides the highest level of decoupling among architectural components.
+However, it can also lead to semantic or format coupling between publishers and subscribers, which may cause systems to become entangled or brittle over time.